yguy08/CopyPasteApp/README.md

-# CopyPasteApp
+# Copy & Paste

-Copy and Paste - fast and in one place
+Fast and in one place